v-pbartley/openhack-mc4h/Challenge-03/Readme.md

 Welcome to Challenge 3!

-In this challenge you will learn how to use the [FHIR Bulk Loader](https://github.com/microsoft/fhir-loader) tool to bulk-ingest data into Azure API for FHIR.
+In this challenge you will learn how to use the [FHIR Bulk Loader & Export](https://github.com/microsoft/fhir-loader) tool to bulk-ingest data into Azure API for FHIR.

 ## Background

 FHIR is an evolving standard, and one area where the FHIR specification is still in its early stages of development is its coverage of bulk data ingestion.
 Until HL7 publishes specifications for a FHIR $import operator, implementors will have to rely on alternative methods for getting bulk FHIR data into a FHIR server.
-In this challenge, we will be using the current best-practice solution for bulk FHIR import into Azure API for FHIR: the FHIR Bulk Loader utility (OSS).
+In this challenge, we will be using the current best-practice solution for bulk FHIR import into Azure API for FHIR: the FHIR Bulk Loader & Export utility (OSS).

 ## Learning Objectives